sharma-nakul/auto-text-summarization/README.md

 The main purpose of such a simplification is to highlight the major points out of original (much longer) document.

 ### Platform
-The project is built on C# and need Visual Studio IDE to import.
+The project built on C# and need Visual Studio IDE to import.